 Have you suffered trauma to the face that’s damaged a tooth beyond repair?
 Do you have teeth in advanced stages of decay, or chronic pain related to your teeth?
 If so, tooth extraction might be the best option.
-The Center for Beautiful Smiles offers quick, easy tooth extraction under the expert care of Drs.
-Pham, Tran, their associates and staff.
+The Center for Beautiful Smiles offers quick, easy tooth extraction under the expert care of Dr. Pham, their associates and staff.

 Extraction means to have a tooth removed, usually because of extensive decay, trauma to the tooth, or crowding.
 Impacted or problematic wisdom teeth are a common reason for extraction.

 Tooth extraction may be necessary for a variety of reasons: severe damage, advanced periodontal disease.
 Impacted teeth, or teeth that have become stuck in gum tissue or bone cause pain and push your adjacent teeth out of alignment, and should be removed.
 Wisdom teeth are a special category of tooth extraction.
 It is recommended that they be removed as early as possible to prevent future problems.
 Also, some teeth are removed as part of larger procedures like dentures or implants.

 Our doctors will first administer local anesthetic which makes the procedure painless.
 However, though local anesthetics block the nerves that produce the sensation of pain, they do not block the nerves that convey pressure.
 During the operation, our doctors will need to wiggle the tooth back and forth, as widening the socket makes extraction easier.
 This step produces pressure, and if the sensation becomes too uncomfortable, inform him and his staff so he might need to numb you more for better comfort and painless experience.
 Dr. Pham, their associates and staff will put you at ease even in the most challenging surgical extraction procedure because they are professionally trained to do plus with their combined over thirty years of clinical experience.